smintio/Portals-Components-SDK/Examples/Frontend/README.md

 By default, [package.json](ui-example-hello-world-1/package.json) is used by the npm CLI (and others) to identify the component and how to handle its relevant dependencies.

-In addition to the minimal and default settings, custom script sections are added to make it easier to deploy components to different Smint.io environments using our publish component CLI tool.

 ### Building your custom frontend component

 1. In the component folder open a command prompt or terminal window